Get Telephone Counseling When And Where You Need It

 You Can Do It From Anywhere

 Well, you can have your telephone counseling session from anywhere that you have access to a phone.
-That means you can be sitting in your car during your lunch break at work, on the beach while on vacation with your family, or crying in the closet of your bedroom when you don't know how to keep going at the moment.
+That means you can be sitting in your car during your lunch break at work, or on the beach while on vacation with your family.
 You have access to help in the moments when you need it most.

 It's More Affordable